End-to-End Quantum Algorithms for the Jones Polynomial

 Our highly optimised quantum algorithm can be used to define a problem-tailored benchmark for noisy digital quantum computers.
 The Jones polynomial, being a link invariant, remains unchanged when the link changes in a way that preserves its topology.
 Previous work leverages this property to design benchmarks and to determine the circuit sizes that a quantum processor can faithfully execute according to a given error budget and noise model.
 Ref.~\cite{self2022estimating} employs the BQP version of the problem and chooses a lattice root of unity as the evaluation point for which the problem is actually in P, witnessed by the resulting circuits being Clifford which are classically efficiently simulable~\cite{gottesman1998heisenberg,townsendteague2022simplification}.
 Ref.~\cite{goktas2019benchmarking} uses the DQC1 version with the fifth root of unity as the evaluation point, albeit with a suboptimal compilation of the vanilla Hadamard test, to define a benchmark that cannot be efficiently verified were it to be scaled up.
 Our benchmark goes beyond previous proposals as it works for \emph{both} the DQC1 and BQP versions and, importantly, is \emph{efficiently verifiable}.

 We begin by generating random braids whose Jones polynomial upon closure can be evaluated classically within a negligible amount of time.
 We then randomly augment them to generate a set of topologically equivalent links, each of which has the same Jones polynomial as the original link.
-The corresponding circuits generated span various widths and depths and are guaranteed to ideally return the pre-computed answer up to efficient classical pre- and post-processing.
-The circuits can finally be executed on a quantum computer of given specifications to characterise the effect of noise and identify the largest instances for which a desired accuracy can be achieved.
+The corresponding circuits span various widths and depths and are guaranteed to ideally return the pre-computed answer up to efficient classical pre- and post-processing.
+The circuits can finally be executed on a quantum computer of given specifications to characterise the effect of noise and identify the largest instances within our family of braids for which a desired accuracy can be achieved.